radzionc/resume/prompts/context.md

 ### Radzion Dev ([youtube.com/c/radzion](https://www.youtube.com/c/radzion))

-I have a YouTube channel about software development with a focus on web development.
-It has over 200 videos and over 1.7k subscribers.
-It mostly covers React, TypeScript, Node.js, AWS, and working within a monorepo.
+I have a YouTube channel about software development with a focus on web development, and front-end specifically.
+It covers React, TypeScript, Node.js, AWS, and working within a monorepo.

 ## Contacts